CloudGlance - Document Intelligence Platform

 • a scalable workspace model for tenders

-In simple words: They had the V8 engine; I had to design the car.
+In simple words: They had the V8 engine; I had to design and build the car.

 But it couldn't look like a supercar, it needed to feel like a familiar daily drive with enormous capability under the hood.